peterhartree/notes/src/people/jonathan-haidt.md

 >
 > Learning how to train the elephant is the secret of self-improvement.

-We can train the elephant through meditation, cognitive therapy, or other means of forming new habits (e.g. simple repetition).
-Often, we can achieve big wins by making small changes to our environment: [if you make something easier to do, you are more likely to do it—and vice versa](b-j--fogg.md).
+We can train the elephant through meditation, cognitive therapy, or other means of habit formation (e.g. simple repetition).
+Often, we can achieve big behaviour changes by making small changes to our environment: [if you make something easier to do, you are more likely to do it—and vice versa](b-j--fogg.md).

 ## The Hedonic treadmill
 The “[hedonic treadmill](https://en.wikipedia.org/wiki/Hedonic_treadmill)” is the loop by which our desires, once satisfied, are replaced by new desires... endlessly.